The Four Best Travel Walking Shoes for Women

 How to pack your travel shoes

-Assuming you are wearing shoes on your flight, that means you only have to pack two pairs, right?
+Assuming you are wearing shoes on your flight (please do), that means you only have to pack two pairs, right?

 I place each pair in a cloth or plastic bag before packing – both to protect the shoes and to prevent dirty shoes from spoiling my other clothes.
 Savvy travelers use hotel-provided shower caps to cover their shoes for packing.